Values

 (45 CFR 164.520, 45 CFR 164.520(b)(1)(i), 45 CFR 164.520(b)(1)(v)(A-C))

-HOW LIFESKILLS, INC. MAY USE OR DISCLOSE YOUR HEALTH INFORMATION FOR
+HOW LIFESKILLS, INC. MAY USE OR DISCLOSE YOUR HEALTH INFORMATION FOR TREATMENT, PAYMENT, AND HEALTH CARE OPERATIONS

 We will use your health information to provide, coordinate or manage your treatment.

 For example: Information obtained by a staff member involved in your treatment will be recorded in your record and used to determine the course of treatment that should work best for you.
 Information from your record, both written and oral, and will be shared among LifeSkills team members who are directly involved in your treatment.
-Your health information may be used to contact you for appointment remainders if you elect to have reminders.
+Your health information may be used to contact you for appointment reminders if you elect to have reminders.
 Your health information may be used to coordinate treatment between other treating providers.

 We will use your health information for Payment